-Mind the Gap is a temporary information pavilion for the London 2012 Olympic Games, located in Trafalgar Square in the heart of London.
+Mind the Gap was a temporary information pavilion for the London 2012 Olympic Games, situated in Trafalgar Square, in the heart of London.

-We want visitors to the London 2012 Olympic Games pavilion to experience this feeling, this moment of truth.
-We have created a space that forces the visitor to take a step into the unknown, embodying the point of no return where reality is distorted and time stops.
+We wanted visitors to the London 2012 Olympic Games pavilion to experience this feeling, this moment of truth.
+We created a space that forces the visitor to take a step into the unknown, embodying the point of no return where reality is distorted and time stops.

-We want to create a space that captures the complex emotions of uncertainty, anguish, emotion, and agitation, wrapped up in a threshold that must be individually broken in order to complete the experience.
+We tried to create a space that captured the complex emotions of uncertainty, anguish, emotion, and agitation, wrapped up in a threshold that must be individually broken in order to complete the experience.

 To capture this moment we created an elevated circular structure composed of five intertwined rings.
-From each ring falls a curtain of water, producing a threshold that visitors have to cross, presenting each person with the challenge to take a step into the unknown.
+A curtain of water falled from each ring, creating a threshold that visitors would have to cross, presenting each person with the challenge of taking a step into the unknown.

-Once the threshold has been crossed, visitors enter into a sensory space that is completely different than before.
-The water here acts as a filter that modifies our perception, our senses are heightened and altered in the interior.
-The water curtains will also act a projection screens for all the major events and highlights.
+Once the threshold was been crossed, visitors found themselves in a sensory space that is completely different than what they had experienced up to that point.
+The water acted as a filter that modified perception, heightened and altered the interior.
+The water curtains also acted as a projection screen for all the major sports events and highlights.